Omardyab/data-structures-and-algorithms-/python/code-challenges/stack_and_queue/readme.md

 - push: add node
 - pop: delete node
 - is_empty: check if the stack is empty
-- peek: viewing the value of the top Nod
+- peek: viewing the value of the top Node

 queue:
 - push: add node to rear